 Competitive field that wants a fair shot?
 Double elimination.

 Small group, all day?
-Round robin.
+Rounders.